CmlLib/CmlLib.Core/README.md

                "PASSWORD");

           if (session.result != MLoginResult.Success)
-               throw new Exception("Wrong Account");
+               throw new Exception("Failed login : " + session.result.ToString());
      }

      Console.WriteLine("Hello, " + session.Username);

-The 'session' is login result. if you want to connect online-mode server, you use this session to launch. note : you can't use old login which use username instead mojang email.
+The 'session' is login result. note : you can't use old login using username instead of mojang email.

 or you can use offline session :